DeTreMusketerer/Wind_Power_Forecasting-P9/README.md

 `Multi_RNN.py`
 	- Script for training and testing multivariate LSTMs and GRUs.

+`Persistence.py`
+	- Script for testing the persistence method.

 `EMD_LSTM_ARMA.py`
 	- Script for training and testing the EMD_LSTM_ARMA model.